manami-project/anime-offline-database/README.md

 If you find something you think should be changed, please submit an issue rather than creating a pull request.

 ## Structure
 This repository contains four files.
 The database file itself and three files for regulation.
-One file with IDs which have been excluded from the database, a file with IDs from the source pages which result in 404 not found as well as a whitelist.
+One file with IDs which have been excluded from the database, a file with IDs from the meta data provider which result in 404 not found as well as a whitelist.

 ### anime-offline-database.json
 Example of the structure: